Chandler/planet-labs-cookbook/tutorials/intro_part_2_activation.md

 ItemId: 20160707_195147_1057916_RapidEye-1
 ```

-An easy way to visualize this item before we download it is to extract it's footprint and view the geometry on geojson.io:
+An easy way to visualize this item before we download it is to extract its footprint and view the geometry on geojson.io:

 ```sh
 curl -L -H "Authorization: api-key $PLANET_API_KEY" \